 Include cutting-edge neuroscience evidence into your kindergarten teaching practice.

-Early childhood is the most important period for brain development.
-The course introduces the latest findings from cognitive science applicable for everyday work in a kindergarten.
-The workshop will show how all the five main developmental areas are interrelated: cognitive development, social and emotional development, speech and language, fine motor skill, gross motor skill.
-A modern lifestyle with a strong exposure to technology and excessive adult's control over child's activities often hinders child's physical activity.
-We will show how motor development plays an important role in cognitive development of a child.
-Participants will get the knowledge how learning disorders and attention deficit can actually occur because of inadequate motor development.
-All the knowledge for an appropriate motor development already exists for centuries, we just need to reinvent it and allow children to have a childhood.
+We continue with the introduction of the latest findings from cognitive science, applicable for everyday work in a kindergarten and learn how five main developmental areas are interrelated: cognitive development, social and emotional development, speech and language, fine motor skill, gross motor skill.
+We get familiar with the understanding of how learning disorders and attention deficit can actually occur because of inadequate motor development.

 Fieldwork: observation of children at play.

-DAY 2: Reflection upon the observation of children at play.
+Reflection of the observation of children at play.
 Team discussion about changes of the current preschool teaching practice.

 Game-based learning and intrinsic motivation, language development and socio-emotional learning activities in action.
-Participants will experience fun and simple activities for different ages from 1 to 6, which will inspire preschool teacher's creative thinking to develop their own activities or find existing activities with a new awareness about brain development.
+The participants experience fun and simple activities for different ages from 1 to 6, which will inspire preschool teacher's creative thinking to develop his own activities or find existing activities with a new awareness about brain development.

-DAY 3: Fieldwork: session on science for children.
-Participants will visit a class on science topic.
-After the class they will discuss the methodology and experience different activities for children from age 1 to 6 to introduce science subjects.
+Fieldwork: session on science for children.
+The participants visit a class on science topic.
+After the class they discuss the methodology and experience different activities for children from age 1 to 6 to introduce science subjects.
 Reflection upon the fieldwork and transfer of knowledge to the participants' practice.

-DAY 4: More science for children: building a self-esteem of preschool teachers for science subjects.
+More science for children: building self-esteem of preschool teachers for science subjects.
 Low cost, simple and fun experiments, which we can use in kindergartens to inspire children's curiosity.
 Communication about science with children from age 1 to 6.

-DAY 5: Social sciences and humanities for children at age from 1 to 6.
-A series of hands-on activities to explore the world around children: different people, different cultures, places, heritage etc. At first, participants will experience and discuss pre-given activities.
-In continuation, a structured session to exchange best practice will follow.
+Social sciences and humanities for children aged from 1 to 6.
+A series of hands-on activities to explore the world around children: different people, different cultures, places, heritage etc. At first, the participants experience and discuss pre-given activities and then continue with a structured session to exchange best practice.